 - Any object that could cut or puncture the skin such as needles or broken glass may carry infectious material and should be handled with caution.
 Dispose of 'sharps' in unbreakable, non-pierceable containers that have a lid.
 Never place 'sharps' in the regular trash.

 The chart in Information Bulletin, HIV/AIDS and Hepatitis, indicates when and why Universal Precautions are essential.

 Universal Precautions are essential to protect members from these diseases.

 - Health and Safety / Workplace Safety and Insurance Act Committee's H/S Information Bulletins

 - Antibacterial Products

-Contact your local Public Health Department, Ministry of Labour Office, or the Health and Safety Sub-Committee of CBC through OSSTF/FEESO Provincial Office, 60 Mobile Drive, Toronto, Ontario Tel.: 416-751-8300.
+Contact your local Public Health Department, Ministry of Labour Office, or the Health and Safety / Workplace Safety and Insurance Act Committee through OSSTF/FEESO Provincial Office, 60 Mobile Drive, Toronto, Ontario Tel.: 416-751-8300.